fingreen-ai/greenlang/regulations/unified_metrics/environment/ghg_scope_1_tonnes.md

 The company operates a manufacturing facility and uses natural gas as a fuel source for its industrial processes and heating.
-The combustion of natural gas produces 25600 Tonnes of CO2e this year, ie, scope 1 includes these 25600 Tonnes of CO2e because they originate directly from the company's operations, as the company owns and controls the natural gas combustion process.
+The combustion of natural gas produces 25600 t CO2eq this year, ie, scope 1 includes these 25600 t CO2eq because they originate directly from the company's operations, as the company owns and controls the natural gas combustion process.